Rogerpeke97/smart-router/README.md

 [@Ignacio](https://github.com/Rogerpeke97)
 ## License

-This project is licensed under the MIT LICENSE License - see the LICENSE file for details
+This project is licensed under the MIT LICENSE - see the LICENSE file for details